tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/03_transfer.rst

     And don't let anybody in there.
 If you get anyone poking around, tell them you're looking after it for Frankie Marshall.

+.. property:: WIFE.state 4

 .. |CELLMATE| property:: CELLMATE.name.firstname
-.. |HERO| property:: HERO.name.firstname
-.. |OBJECTIVE_LABEL| property:: OBJECTIVE.label
+.. |INMATE| property:: INMATE.name.firstname